- “I’m just trying to start a conversation.”

 These are two phrases I’ve heard before.
 I hope we don’t hear them at all, since they make no sense.

 Why would someone use these phrases?
 My first guess is they don’t know any words and really were speaking gibberish, and through sheer coincidence it formed coherent words.
 This has only been true with one person I talked to.
-All I remember is we were discussing pineapples.
+We were discussing pineapples.